LGBT Advocacy Project

 Yesterday morning the President of the United States, in a series of tweets, indicated that transgender people willRead more

-Tuesday, May 15, 2018 (5:30 PM – 7:30 PM): A small business legal clinic will be held in the Pace University Small Business Development Center, located at One Pace Plaza, New York, NY 10038.
-By subway this location is accessible via the A/C to Fulton St; 2/3 to Fulton St; or 4/5/6 to Brooklyn Bridge City Hall.
-To register for an appointment, please call NELP at 212-382-6633.
+Thursday, May 30, 2019: (5:30 PM – 7:30 PM): A small business legal clinic will be held in Manhattan at the Pace University Small Business Development Center.
+By subway this location is accessible via the A/C/2/3 to Fulton St; or the 4/5/6 to Brooklyn Bridge-City Hall.
+To register for an appointment, please contact NELP at 212-382-6633.